about the pinnacle club

 OTHER MEETS IN THE PROGRAMME

-Women climbers interested in the Club are welcome on most meets, so it is not necessary to restrict yourself just to the Open Meets.
+Women climbers interested in the Club are welcome on most meets, so if you have experience of leading outdoors, it is not necessary to restrict yourself just to the intro meets.
 Some venues may be easier for you than others or you may prefer certain dates.
 The choice is yours!

 JOIN THE PINNACLE CLUB